 Hereditary (dir.
 Ari Aster, 2018) – After the death of the Grahams’ matriarch, the family starts to unravel terrifying secrets about their ancestry.

-Hereditary pulls its audiences into disorienting madness of suffocating intensity, be it real and imagined.
+Hereditary pulls its audiences into disorienting madness of suffocating intensity, both real and imagined.

 The Grahams are haunted, though ghosts play little part in their malaise.
 Hereditary takes a leaf from Roman Polanski’s Rosemary’s Baby that takes interest in deep-seated human paranoia with just a side of the supernatural, clawing the surface mud for invisible anxieties beneath the everyman.

 Such fears have consumed Annie (Toni Collette) from a very young age.
 Some of which owes to her mother, whose mysterious past hides ancestral secrets darker than she ever imagined.
 The revelations pull Annie into the cabalistic world that soon endangers her husband Steve (Gabriel Byrne) and teenage children Peter (Alex Wolff) and Charlie (Milly Shapiro).

 Accusations of ‘predictable’ would ignore the understated elegance of how the haunting unfolds.
 There are few explicit displays of horror.
 Director Ari Aster proves himself a master of atmosphere, stifling the bravest with the subtlest hints of the malefic.
 At the same time, he conjures deeper fears rooted in reality – in grief and guilt borne of secrets.

 It is his distinctive style, as seen in how he has often blindsided audiences with his dark tendencies in the short film circuit by often blindsiding audiences.
 Seven years ago, The Strange Thing About The Johnsons made waves online with its controversial portrayal of familial crimes behind closed doors.
 2015’s Munchausen tackled the syndrome of its namesake, treating its dark subject matter with unsettling levity in style and score.